abcsds/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.

-## Bugs

-If you like this dotfiles but run into any trouble, you can [open an issue](https://github.com/abcsds/dotfiles/issues).

-## License

-All work here is licensed under the MIT license, you can read more on the `LICENCE.md` file.